Now that you’re about halfway through our College of Forex, here’s one piece of advice you should always remember.

 The best way to prevent it from happening is to minimize (notice we did not say eliminate) thinking by having a plan for every potential market action.

-With the right forex trading plan, every action is spelled out, so that in the heat of the moment you don’t have to make any rash decisions.
+With the right trading plan, every action is spelled out, so that in the heat of the moment you don’t have to make any rash decisions.

 You just simply stick to your trading plan.